April 23, 2019

 The 2019 Edelman Trust Barometer shows that roughly half the public population does not trust the media.
 So we asked the media what their impression of the public’s trust in them was; is it rising, or falling?
 63% of journalists believe the public lost trust in the media in 2019.
 While this seems high, this is actually better than it’s been in years (it was 71% in 2018 and 91% in 2017).

 So trust is still low, but seems to be increasing.
 Why is this?
-One side effect of the constant attacks on journalism around “fake news” may have actually created a more informed public as these issues have gotten more attention lately.
+One possible side effect of the constant attacks on journalism around “fake news” is that they may have actually created a more informed public as these issues have gotten more attention.

 More importantly, survey results tell us that the media industry as a whole needs to continue to work to regain and build on public trust.
 That’s a big challenge when news cycles are more tumultuous than ever and technology makes increasing demands on everyone at an increasingly faster pace.